What are Payroll Taxes?

 - They are very difficult to evade because all these deductions are made at source and upfront from an employee’s salary or wages at a fixed percentage and submitted to the federal government with proper record maintenance.

 - Payroll taxes on employers such as social security contributions are regressive tax in nature which means the more income an individual earns the lesser percentage of payroll taxes he pays to the federal government because it gets levied only up to a fixed income capping limit at a fixed percentage as determined yearly by the federal government tax authorities.
 For example, an employee Anny making £75,000 annually in salary pays a fixed percent indirect employee-side social security payroll taxes, but an employee bunny making £300,000 annually in salary also pays the same percentage of contribution but only up to the fixed threshold of say £100,000, which means the overall payroll tax percentage as a proportion of total income is less than half in bunny’s case as compared to Anny’s case, even though employee bunny earns 4 times the income of employee Anny.

-Payroll Tax on employers does an excellent job when it comes to collecting handsome revenue for the federal governments which is the primary objective of any kind of taxes and eliminate fiscal deficits as well.
-It is regressive in nature in most of the countries and applies at a fixed percentage up to a particular income capping but this regressivity can be severely by introducing alternative taxes which doesn’t take into account any kind of income capping and provide a steady amount of revenue as well to the federal government.
+Payroll Tax on employers does an excellent job when it comes to collecting handsome revenue for the federal government, which is the primary objective of any kind of taxes and eliminate fiscal deficits as well.
+It is regressive in most of the countries and applies at a fixed percentage up to a particular income capping.
+Still, this regressivity can be severely by introducing alternative taxes which doesn’t take into account any kind of income capping and provide a steady amount of revenue as well to the federal government.

 However, as is the case with almost the complete tax system in all major countries, there is still some room for improvement.

-This has been a guide to what are payroll taxes and it’s a definition.
+This article has been a guide to what payroll taxes are, and it’s a definition.
 Here we discuss the components and advantages of payroll tax on employers along with a detailed explanation.
 You can learn more about accounting from the following articles –